werc/WercDiscuss/Readme.md

 # WercDiscuss
-WercDiscuss is a basic ZF2 module for inserting comments under article.
+WercDiscuss is a ZF2 module for inserting comments under article.
 Comments are displayed in a tree structure based on tree traversal.
 Tree traversing is solved by mysql stored procedure.

 ## Display comments and form
 Just put view helper into .phtml view file: